dalong0514/readnotes/20200102原文复制/2020136Computational-Thinking/2020136Computational-Thinking0501.md

 The movement described by Brooks can be characterized as moving from computational thinking in the small (designing and writing single programs) to computational thinking in the large (designing software systems and managing the software projects that build them from design and into production and maintenance).

+1 Niklaus Wirth, software pioneer and the designer of the popular language Pascal, gives an excellent account of the development of programming practices and their supporting languages (Wirth 2008).

 ## 5.2 Science and Engineering in Computing

 A scientific revolution began in the mid-1500s.
 For much of the time since, there was little practical difference between science and engineering; scientists look for principles of phenomena and engineers built technologies that exploited the phenomena.
 Many scientists were engineers and many engineers were scientists.
-The sharp distinction we see today between science and engineering is recent.2 The distinction was introduced in the late 1940s when Vannevar Bush advocated the establishment of the US National Science Foundation for government support of basic research.
+The sharp distinction we see today between science and engineering is recent.
+[2] The distinction was introduced in the late 1940s when Vannevar Bush advocated the establishment of the US National Science Foundation for government support of basic research.
 Since that time, academic programs have come to define engineering as the「application of science and mathematics to solve problems of use to people」 — in effect defining engineering as a subset of science.
 This definition hides the unique contributions engineering can make to software.
 It obscures the need for interaction between the science and engineering sides of computing to make software reliable.

+2『这里的 Engineering 的定义，做一张术语卡片。（2021-05-24）』—— 已完成

 We have found three distinctions between engineering and science particularly helpful to understand the contributions each can make to software production.
 The first concerns the nature of their work.
 Engineers design and build technologies that serve useful purposes, whereas scientists search for laws explaining and predicting phenomena.
 Design is among the most commonly used words of engineering, whereas it is uncommon in science.
 Design in engineering is a process of finding practical, safe, cost-effective implementations.
 Scientists concentrate on finding and validating recurrences, engineers on listening to clients and proposing technologies of value to them.

+2『工程和科学的三大区别，做一张主题卡片。（2021-05-24）』—— 已完成

 The second main distinction is how scientists and engineers regard knowledge.
 Scientists treat knowledge as data and information that have been organized into a「body of knowledge,」which is then available for anyone to use.
 The scientific method for creating knowledge is a process of standard, disinterested observers gathering and weighing evidence in support of claims that might be added to the body.
 Engineers treat knowledge as skillful practices that enable design and building of tools and technologies.
 Engineers are not outside observers; they are immersed in the communities of use.
 They embody practices for building, maintaining, and repairing technologies; attending to reliability, dependability, and safety in the context of use; and following engineering standards and codes of ethics.